-Sore ears and itchy skin can have many causes, in order for our vets to establish the cause and administer the most appropriate treatment we can take some simple samples from the skin at home.
+Sore ears and itchy skin are just some of the symptoms of dog skin conditions, in order for our vets to establish the cause and administer the most appropriate treatment we can take some simple samples from the skin at home.

 We routinely take ear swabs for rapid analysis of cell types and bacteria or yeast under the microscope, these are analysed the same day to guide treatment.

 Impression smears from spots, cellotape strips from red or scurfy skin and hair plucks from certain areas can also be used to assess the skin.
 Finally, skin scrapings may need to be performed for certain parasites.
 All of these tests are analysed on the same day at our practice.

 Both elderly cats and dogs can suffer from high blood pressure (hypertension), if undiagnosed it can lead to kidney damage and vision loss due to damage to the fine blood vessels at the back of the eye.
 Blood pressure readings are obtained similarly to the method used in people, with a cuff inflated on the leg and a doppler machine used on the paw to measure the blood pressure.